 Deployed at sea or stationed outside the United States?
 You may be able to take advantage of special military pricing on cars that aren’t available stateside.
 Plus, you won’t pay taxes on the purchase until your vehicle is registered in the U.S. But take caution: you’ll either want to be sure the overseas dealer has experience with shipping vehicles to the United States, or you’ll need to be able to ship the car at the government’s expense.
 Your new ride also needs to meet American emission and crash standards to be used back home.

-Fortunately, you can avoid the hassle with the help of the Navy Federal Overseas Auto Buying Program.
+Fortunately, you can avoid the hassle with the help of Navy Federal's Car Buying Service.
 Through our program, you can custom order your vehicle or choose from a wide selection of in-stock options for immediate delivery.
 And, if the vehicle doesn’t exactly match what you ordered, we back every purchase with a 100% money-back guarantee.

 Negotiate and Purchase